Samuel Annesley: Death

 He was buried in St Leonard's churchyard, Shoreditch, in an unmarked plot.

-Annesley had a personal library of some significance.
-Upon his death, Annesley’s library was sold by auction in London on March 18, 1697.
+Annesley had a personal library.
+Upon his death, Annesley's library was sold by auction in London on 18 March 1697.
 The sale catalog includes 1256 lots plus 101 volumes of mostly Latin and English theological pamphlets.

 Works

-His writings consisted of sermons separately published, and in the various collections under the title Morning Exercises at Cripplegate and biographical works including a life of Thomas Brand.
+Annesley's writings consisted of sermons separately published, and in the various collections under the title Morning Exercises at Cripplegate and biographical works including a life of Thomas Brand.
 In addition to furnishing the first sermon for these Morning Exercises, Annesley edited this volume of sermons from prominent Puritan ministers considering practical issues of conscience and three sequel volumes, for each of which he provided the first sermon.

 Family

-He married Mary Hill on the 21st July 1641 in the church of All Hallows, Bread Street, London.
-A son, Samuel, was baptised in Cliffe (30th November 1645), and there are records of the burial of Mary (2nd December 1646) and Samuel (1st February 1649/50).
-There is no record of his second marriage but the baptism of their second daughter, Bithia, is recorded at the church of St John the Evangelist, Friday Street, London (near All Hallows), where the surname is recorded as 'Ansloe' He had a large family and Young has identified at least nine who survived to adulthood, of whom one daughter, Elizabeth, married John Dunton, while another daughter, Susanna Wesley, became the wife of the Rev. Samuel Wesley, and the mother of John Wesley and Charles Wesley, the founders of Methodism.
+Annesley married Mary Hill on 21 July 1641 in All Hallows, Bread Street, London.
+A son, Samuel, was baptised in Cliffe (30 November 1645), and there are records of the burial of Mary (2 December 1646) and Samuel (1 February 1649/50).
+There is no record of his second marriage but the baptism of their second daughter, Bithia, is recorded at the church of St John the Evangelist, Friday Street, London (near All Hallows), where the surname is recorded as Ansloe.
+He had a large family and Young has identified at least nine who survived to adulthood, of whom one daughter, Elizabeth, married John Dunton, while another daughter, Susanna Wesley, became the wife of the Rev. Samuel Wesley, and the mother of John Wesley and Charles Wesley, the founders of Methodism.
 His eldest son, also called Samuel Annesley, obtained a position in the employ of the East India Company in Bombay and is the source of the supposed lost legacy of the Wesleys.